carl2087/final-whistle/testing.md

 - &check; If user is logged in they can leave a comment.
 - &check; Users can upvote and downvote posts if logged in.
 - &check; Users can read comments on a post.
-- &check; When the image is clicked opn it increases to full screen.
+- &check; When the image is clicked on it increases to full screen.
 - &check; Is users are not logged in they cannot upvote or downvote.
 - &check; If a user is not logged in they cannot leave a comment.
 - &check; If a user is not logged in they are prompted to login to leave a comment.
 - &check; Tags are shown to user underneath the image.
 - &check; The number of comments are shown to the user next to the upvote and downvote arrows.
 - &check; When a user leaves a comment they are shown a message for awaiting approval.
+- &check; Users cannot submit an empty comment.

 # Create post page